nice-bills/NL2SQL/README.md

 # Natural Language to SQL Converter

-This application converts natural language questions into SQL queries using Hugging Face's free API.
-It provides a user-friendly interface built with Streamlit where users can input their database schema and questions in plain English to get corresponding SQL queries.
+A simple application that converts natural language questions into SQL queries using Hugging Face's API.
+Built with Streamlit, it provides a clean interface where users can input questions in plain English to get corresponding SQL queries.

 ## Features

-- Convert natural language questions to SQL queries using FLAN-T5-XL model
+- Convert natural language questions to SQL queries using Hugging Face's API
-- Database schema management:
-  - Add tables and columns through the UI
-  - Upload schema as JSON
-  - Download current schema
-  - View and manage schema in real-time
 - Clean and intuitive user interface
 - Example questions for reference
-- Copy-to-clipboard functionality for generated queries
 - Responsive design
-- Free to use with Hugging Face's API
+- Fast and accurate SQL generation

 ## Prerequisites

 - Python 3.7+
-- Hugging Face API key (free)
+- Hugging Face API token

 ## Installation